 There was only one travel insurance that I can renew even when I’m outside of the Philippines.
 Only one!

 Thank goodness for SafetyWing, I was able to pursue my life long dream to travel long term.

-I’m a responsible and safe traveler but that’s not guarantee that nothing will happen to me.
-There can be irresponsible people around you and accidents do happen.
+I try to be a responsible and safe traveler but that’s not guarantee that nothing will happen to me.
+There can be irresponsible people around and accidents can happen.

 However, these uncertainties shouldn’t stop one from traveling.
 Having a travel insurance gives you that peace of mind that if something happens, you will not go broke overnight.